× Explore our resources to learn how to reach your career goals with a graduate business degree.

 NMAT exam syllabus: Quantitative Skills

-As a key part of the syllabus, the Quantitative Skills section of the NMAT exam requires you to solve problems that test your numerical and mathematical skills, as well as data sufficiency and data interpretation.
+As a key part of the syllabus, the Quantitative Skills section of the NMAT exam requires you to solve problems that tests your numerical and mathematical skills, as well as data sufficiency and data interpretation.

 The number of questions amounts to 36, while you have 52 minutes to complete them.
 Your score range for the Quantitative Skills section is from 12 to 120.